ABB Logo

 The company logo consists of three red capital letters made up of separate elements.

-ASEA’s primary position in the name is due to the fact that it was founded three years earlier than Brown Boveri.
+ASEA’s primary position in the name is due to its founding three years earlier than Brown Boveri.
 The reason for the Swiss conglomerate’s merger also played its part.
-Despite having a large international network, the company had difficulty managing it.
+Despite having a large international network, the company struggled to manage it.
 ASEA, on the other hand, was known for its strong management.
 Therefore, it assumed a leading management role in the partnership and logo.

-Gradually, the significance of the surnames and names of the past eventually lost their significance, and now the company is associated with three letters without any decipherment.
+Gradually, the significance of the surnames and names of the past has faded, and the company is now associated with three letters without any decipherment.

 The lines separating each symbol make the emblem look like:

 • A poster.
 The large image is made up of many individual pictures.
-This technique in the emblem creates the feeling of giant letters and indicates the size of the conglomerate.
+This technique in the emblem creates the impression of giant letters and indicates the conglomerate’s size.
 For the past 24 years, ABB has been one of the world’s Fortune 500 companies.

 • Puzzle.
-The association with the placement of each part of the picture in its place parallels the collaborative work of numerous specialists, departments, and subsidiaries.
+The association of each part of the picture with its place parallels the collaborative work of numerous specialists, departments, and subsidiaries.

 • Computer program.
-The analogy is related to the computerization and robotics that the company is engaged in.
+The analogy relates to the company’s computerization and robotics.

-The division of red letters into four parts with white stripes alludes to the flag of Switzerland, where the headquarters of the corporation is located.
+The division of red letters into four parts with white stripes alludes to the flag of Switzerland, where the corporation’s headquarters is located.
 The theme of the cross echoes the symbol of Sweden.
 The solution looks patriotic and shows respect for both countries.

 The four separate parts also speak of the conglomerate’s four segments: electrification, industrial automation, motors, and robotics.